top of page

 I like recommending products or experiences that align with the themes and values of this blog.
 So yes, there are affiliate links in this post.
 If you choose to make a purchase, I may earn a commission at no extra cost to you.

-Some writers need a cave.
+Some writers need a little cave.
 Others need a room with a view, coffee you yourself didn't brew and a setting so inspiring it is written into your scenes very inviting.
-My own best work has been split between midnight sessions at a lowly desk and days spent in places that coax the words out.
-Notebook full.
-Plot clear.
-Coffee poured by someone else.
+My own best work has been split between midnight sessions at a lowly desk and days spent in places that coax words out.

 Coastal Writing Retreats Sparking Creativity

 Salty air has a way of clearing your head and making edits a breeze.
 Coastal retreats are ideal for this.
-Those romance lits, espionage in small towns, coastal coming-of-age stories and possibly a little wine-fuelled mischief.
+Those romance lits, espionage in small towns, coastal coming-of-age stories and too, a little wine-fuelled mischief.

 The Terrace Rooms & Wine – Ventnor, Isle of Wight